krishnakishore163/git_assignment/README.md

    The main branch is the primary branch in a Git repository.

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
-I will not recommend to push changes directly to the main branch, especially in collaborative projects.
+I will definitely not recommend to push changes directly to the main branch, especially in collaborative projects.
 Instead, we should create a new branch for our changes, push the branch to the repository, and then open a pull request for review.
 This allows for better collaboration and ensures that changes are reviewed before being merged into the main branch.